tannal/tannal.glitch.me/inbox.md

+# 2024-11-8

+Note that addressing feedback on in-progress PRs should always take priority over starting a new PR.

 # 2024-11-7

+29344821233@qq.com

 Progress is slow because the body needs time to transform itself.
 It doesn’t help to force it, which may end up hurting you.
 You just need to commit to a